 The police have filed charges under Section 112 of the Criminal Code which covers lese majeste and Section 14(3) of the Computer Crimes Act, meaning that the defendant could potentially face decades in prison.

-Tanthawut has denied the charges in court, essentially meaning that he gets no bail until his case comes to court in early February 2011.
+Tanthawut denied the charges in court, which meant that he received no bail.
+His case came to court in early February 2011.
 The public prosecutor submitted a list of 12 witnesses, while the defendant submitted a list of 6.
-Both prosecution and defense witnesses will testify from 4–11 February 2011.

 Earlier, Tanthawut said that “he was the owner of a company which designed and developed websites for customers mostly in the tourism and hotel businesses.
 In March 2010, a person contacted him at his website, http://www.redthai.org, asking him to design a logo and background for the website.
 They later corresponded through email, and he received a link to access the website via FTP (File Transfer Protocol).
 Through the link, he found one folder, but he could not go further than that.”